androidwiltron/craiggoddenpayne.github.io/_posts/2019-3-29-remote-working.md

   layout="responsive">
 </amp-img>

 Well the reality was everything I wanted and almost none of the negative stuff.
 I'd imagine its not for everyone, but I have had an amazing time!
-It's such a shame that companies don't offer remote working as an option more regulaly!
+It's such a shame that companies don't offer remote working as an option more regularly!

-I feel like my work life balance increased massively in favour of life, I was so much less stressed and I could suddenly thing very clearly!
+I feel like my work life balance increased massively in favour of life, I was so much less stressed and I could suddenly think very clearly!
 I loved the company I worked for, gave it my all, and went way above and beyond because work no longer felt like work, and suddenly I was getting paid to build cool stuff and all of the politics that can happen in an office just faded away!

 A few things that I think really helped was I was strict when I was to start and finish work.
 I made an effort to go into the office and mix with people, and make sure to spend time at the pub with other members of the team occasionally.